riscv/riscv-high-assurance-cryptography/src/review1.md

 **M4.
 Localities do not isolate resident contexts, and their stated domains contradict their per-hart storage.** `src/ace-ISA-unpriv.adoc:55`, `:637-646`, `:652-674`.
 Localities are tweaks in SCC encryption only; a context already resident in a register can be used by any domain running on that hart, so the claim that ACE restricts usage to process domains holds only across a seal/unseal boundary and depends on software clearing registers at every context switch.
 Separately, the Domain column ("Device", "VM", "< M") contradicts per-hart storage: nothing requires an OS or hypervisor to write identical Locality Secrets to every hart, so a thread or vCPU that migrates silently fails to import its own SCCs.
 No save/restore rules are given for these WARZ registers. *Say explicitly that Localities are a sealing-time control, and add multi-hart consistency and save/restore rules.*

+WHILE SOME CARE IS NEEDED AND I ADDED COMMENTS TO THAT EXTENT (ace-unpriv lines 652-653), WE CANNOT ENFORCE CRYPTOGRAPHIC BINDING AT EACH STEP.
+ULTIMATELY, SW HIERARCHY IS RESPONSIBLE NOT TO LEAK THEIR OWN CRS.
+I do not see why we should add rules to manage the Locality Secret registers.
+These are going to be annoying, but not more annoying than many other state values that must be set already.

 **M5.
 Zeroization is never actually guaranteed.** `src/ace-ISA-unpriv.adoc:2184-2186`, `:469-471`; `src/ace-ISA-priv.adoc:143`.
 "Unconfigures", "releases its resources", "invalidated and emptied" are all weaker than zeroization, and none is defined.
 The specification demonstrates it knows the difference — `:1484` says the CRF memory "is zeroed" on `ace_CR_provision_start` — which makes the omission elsewhere conspicuous.
 There is no erasure requirement on hart reset, on ACE being disabled (`Setting ACES to Off ... does not clear CRs`), on power-down or resume (hibernation is a claimed feature), or on debug entry; the ACEIOBUF holds plaintext with no clearing rule at all. *Define "zeroize" once and require it at each of these points.*

+!!!NEEDS TO BE DONE!!!

 **M6.
 A usage-policy violation destroys the context, giving any lower-privileged mode a cross-domain kill primitive.**
 CHOICE